If you don’t see your question answered among these, please email us at:

-In UberChrononauts, in order for Crazy Joe to win, he must collapse the timeline.
-This calls for 13 paradoxes within four consecutive rows.
+In order for Crazy Joe to win, he must collapse the timeline.
+In UberChrononauts, this calls for 13 paradoxes within four consecutive rows.
 Does the same apply when playing regular Chrononauts with the Gore years expansion?
 There are five rows in the game, do the 13 paradoxes still have to be within 4 consecutive rows?

 A: According to the laws of Temporal Physics, the “within four rows” rule applies any time there are more than four rows on the TimeLine.
 I realize this makes Crazy Joe’s difficult task all the more difficult, but ye cannot change the laws of temporal physics!